jama8050/digital-forensics-password-cracker/README.md

 * Passwords that are 1 - 5 characters long,
 * And lowercase ASCII characters only.

+## Prerequisites
+This program was developed with Python 3.7 and I am unaware what the oldest version of Python is compatible with this script.

 ## Usage
 Enter the following command to see the usage information:
 ```python